 Indeed, this is such a clear case it is hard to see how CCNV thought it could have been otherwise.
 One possibility - which was reflected in the arguments presented to the Court - is the conceptual pull of the second work-made-for-hire prong, for specially commissioned works.
-There is a sense, and a not entirely unreasonable one in the abstract, that the entire point of hiring an artist to create a work is to obtain control over the work, i.e. the copyright.
-Even if CCNV and Reid did not write an agreement to this effect, goes the thought, surely that is waht they intended when Reid delivered the sculpture?
+There is a sense that the entire point of hiring an artist to create a work is to obtain control over the work, i.e. the copyright.
+Even if CCNV and Reid did not write an agreement to this effect, goes the thought, surely that is what they intended when Reid delivered the sculpture?